YutaroHirayama/API-Project/README.md

 # Carebnb

 Carebnb is an Airbnb clone web application.
-Airbnb2 provides users the ability to post locations to host and leave reviews on spots they have visited.
+Carebnb provides users the ability to post locations to host and leave reviews on spots they have visited.

 Check out [Carebnb](https://carebnb-e1wd.onrender.com) here.